Why I Made This:

 Every piece in your home should be as provocative, curious, and compelling as your favorite work of art.

-One day, as I was using a magnifying glass (I know, age), I realized that balls and domes of Lucite could create the same sublime effect.
-Lucite is magic.
+One day, as I was using a magnifying glass (I know, age), I realized that balls and domes of acrylic could create the same sublime effect.
+Acrylic is magic.
 It takes color beautifully and has dazzling optical qualities.

-A cluster of Lucite globes that feels like grapes or an atomic constellation.
+A cluster of acrylic globes that feels like grapes or an atomic constellation.

 In clear, the lamp is timelessly glamorous.

 The gem tone has an unexpected inspiration.
 I've always admired the work of the late, great artist Felix Gonzalez-Torres.
 He had an incredible ability to communicate two opposing ideas, particularly with his candy pieces, which are at once celebratory and mournful.
 I was thinking about that spirit when approaching the jewel-hued palette.
 For me, an its elegiacal nod to the '80s.